-- 10. A chief financial officer should be designated and made accountable for specific functions and duties.
-The Chief of Finance Administration Unit of each government office should be designated as chief financial officer, who should be responsible for maintenance of accounts preparation, submission of financial statements, and resolution of final audit irregularities; and made accountable both to the Financial Comptroller General and the Officer In-charge. - 11.
+- 10. A code of conduct for accountants is needed.
+There is no specific code of conduct for public sector accountants who are not members of the Institute of Chartered Accountants of Nepal (ICAN).
+A specific code should be created based on the codes of ethics of ICAN and IFAC.
+It is important to specify the code of conduct in the relevant laws. - II.
+A chief financial officer should be designated and made accountable for specific functions and duties.
+The Chief of Finance Administration Unit of each government office should be designated as chief financial officer, who should be responsible for maintenance of accounts preparation, submission of financial statements, and resolution of final audit irregularities; and made accountable both to the Financial Comptroller General and the Officer In-charge. - 12.
 The Government should empower the Accounting Standards Board to set IPSAS-based public sector accounting standards.
 The Government of Nepal should empower the Accounting Standards Board through legal amendment or through appropriate decision, as required, to take a lead to introduce public sector accounting standards based on IPSAS.
 To facilitate the smooth functioning of the Board, to provide necessary resources and communicate the accounting requirement of the Government, a Steering Committee should be formed, chaired by the Finance Secretary and represented by the Financial Comptroller General Office (FCGO), Office of the Auditor General (OAG), ICAN and two standard setting Boards (Accounting and Auditing).
 The Auditor General should issue directives to state-owned enterprises specifying to adopt applicable IAS and IFRS, and relevant laws governing state-owned enterprises should be amended for adoption of these accounting standards.
-The Nepal Accounting Standards Board should prepare National Public Sector Accounting Standards on the basis of IPSAS. - 12.
+The Nepal Accounting Standards Board should prepare National Public Sector Accounting Standards on the basis of IPSAS. - 13.
 Corporate governance in the statutory authority sector needs to be improved through more effective audit review committees.
 The SOE financial statements are not reported on time.
 Disclosures of the accounting policies are not adequate and transparent in accordance with International Accounting Standards.
 The Ministry of Finance should set up a Financial Review Committee to review the financial statements of the state-owned enterprises and ensure compliance with relevant laws and reporting standards (NAS, IAS and IFRS).
 Further, at the SOE level, it is recommended that an independent Audit Committee is set up for follow-up and monitoring of compliance with relevant laws and reporting standards.
-This has to be backed up by appropriate legislatory amendment. - 13.
+This has to be backed up by appropriate legislatory amendment. - 14.
 A Supplementary Table of Standards and Gaps at the end of this report provides a matrix detailing the current standards, the present position, and options for improvements, separately, for accounting and auditing.
 A summary of the accounting issues is shown in Table ES1, while Table ES2 covers those related to auditing.